 To learn more about what areas of DMF support rebranding, how it works and how to configure, please refer to the DMF Rebranding User Guide.

 Installation and deployment

-MacroView DMF and Message 8.7 or later support automatically deploying these re-branding configuration files simply by saving updating the files in the Extensions/Language folder under your central configuration location.
+MacroView DMF and Message 8.7 or later support automatically deploying these re-branding configuration files simply by updating the files in the Extensions/Language folder under your central configuration location.

-For earlier version of MacroView DMF, close Microsoft Outlook, DMF Explorer (if applicable) and the MacroView DMF Local Service then download and run the DMF Rebranding installer that corresponds with your installation of Windows.
+For earlier versions of MacroView DMF, close Microsoft Outlook, DMF Explorer (if applicable) and the MacroView DMF Local Service then download and run the DMF Rebranding installer that corresponds with your installation of Windows.

 - MacroView DMF 7.10 or later

 - Microsoft Office 2010 or late